 Supergirl turned back to her and yelled, “No!
 Go — go now!”

-“We did it!
-Now will we save Wonder Woman?” asked Karin.
+“We did it!” cried Karin.
+“Now, will we save Wonder Woman?”

 “Oh, of course.
-I’m just a bit dazed,” said Supergirl as the sphere careened through time.
+I’m just a bit dazed,” said Supergirl as the machine careened through time.

-Flag gasped at her.
+Rick Flag gasped at her.
 “I can’t believe it.
 It’s too wild.
 Are you hurt?”
-Flag grinned madly.
-“You’re reinvigorated!
-It’s a side effect of this engine’s sudden absorption.”
+He grinned madly as he saw how young she looked, and Rip Hunter as well.
+“You’re reinvigorated — we all are!
+It must be a side effect of this engine’s sudden absorption.”

-Arisia concentrated, and her costume was repaired by her power ring.
-“I always wished I was already an adult.
+As Arisia concentrated, her costume was repaired by her power ring.
+“I always wished I was already an adult, so much so that my subconscious mind once caused my power ring to start prematurely aging me, which only made me sick until we figured out what was causing it, and had it reversed. (*) But this time it’s different!
 I can hardly believe my luck!”
-Wait’ll Hal sees me, she thought to herself.
+Wait’ll Hal sees me now, she thought to herself with a smile.

-Odd — she isn’t curious about the outcome of the Crisis or her cousin? mused Arisia.
+How odd!
+She isn’t curious about the outcome of the Crisis or her cousin? wondered Arisia.

-They lurched forward and settled down at a strange plaza.
+The Time Sphere lurched forward through time, and finally settled down upon a strange plaza.
 “I did it!” beamed Hunter.
 “I brought this damaged ship to the place we needed to go for replacement parts!”

 “Where — uh, when are we?” asked Karin.